 add_header Strict-Transport-Security "max-age=63072000" always;

 The max-age value of 63072000 seconds equals two years.
-As a result, once set, browsers will refuse HTTP connections to your domain for that duration.
+Once set, browsers will refuse HTTP connections to your domain for that duration.
 For additional protection, see how to configure security headers in Nginx to add headers like X-Frame-Options and Content-Security-Policy.

 OCSP stapling allows your server to provide certificate revocation status directly, improving connection speed and visitor privacy: